 - Total Interest Paid: $12,140

-The difference between excellent and poor credit costs Lisa nearly $10,000 more than Sarah for the same vehicle - highlighting why improving your credit score before financing is crucial.
+This hypothetical comparison shows how the difference between excellent and poor credit could cost nearly $10,000 more for the same vehicle - highlighting why improving your credit score before financing is crucial.
+Your actual rates will vary based on lender, market conditions, and other factors.

 Credit Score Requirements by Lender Type

-Different types of lenders have varying credit score requirements and approval criteria:
+Different types of lenders have varying credit score requirements and approval criteria.
+The table below provides general guidelines, but actual requirements and rates vary significantly by lender and market conditions:

 ---|---|---|---|